Elijahp2022/ARM64_Qemu-_Quickstart/arm64/readme.md

 The VM is booted with one very long command which is in the launch.sh file.
 You can boot the VM by running ```sudo bash launch.sh```

 ## Internet Setup

+This section needs review.
+It doesn't work on wsl and might be unnes

 We can setup a network connection by going into editing ```/etc/netpan/xx-cloud-init.yaml``` First run ```ip addr``` to see the name of your wifi interface(It will most likely be wlan0 or enp0sxx).
 Then insert the following below the ```network:``` line: